ucsb-cs156-w21/demo-spring-react-minimal/docs/SETUP-FULL.md

 ```

 Now, it is important to note that when running on Heroku, the backend
-gets its properties values from the Heroku config variable `HEROKU_PROPERTIES`, _not_ directly from the `secrets-heroku.properties` file.
+gets its properties values from the Heroku config variable `SPRING_PROPERTIES`, _not_ directly from the `secrets-heroku.properties` file.

-The purpose of the `secrets-heroku.properties` is to initialize the values of the Heroku Config variable `HEROKU_PROPERTIES` via the Python script `./setHerokuVars.py`.
+The purpose of the `secrets-heroku.properties` is to initialize the values of the Heroku Config variable `SPRING_PROPERTIES` via the Python script `./setHerokuVars.py`.

 Therefore, once the file `secrets-heroku.properties` is properly configured, the next step is to login to the Heroku CLI.
 * If you are on CSIL, use `heroku login -i`